Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Modelling Framework

 \subsection{Mean-field analytical solution for the search time}

 Once thus posed, the problem is amenable to theoretical handling.
 Indeed, having abstracted human behaviour and strategies, we are left with the physical problem of self-propelled particles (namely, cars) moving on a directed graph (the street network) and having known probabilities to adsorb at any site (parking spot) along the edges (streets) of this graph.
+This does not mean in any way that the model describes motorists as brainless particles, but that these behavioural traits have been encoded into turn choices and attractiveness fields for each type of drivers, which can be processed rigorously.

 From now on, it will be more convenient to consider that every street position associated with a parking spot as well as every intersection are nodes of this graph (notice that the street position where the car starts to park and the parking spot will share the same node label).
-The instantaneous number of cars of category $\alpha$, $\alpha$-cars, at each node is then represented by a vector $\ul{V}\alp(t)$ of size $N_{\mathrm{nodes}}$, where $N_{\mathrm{nodes}}$ is the number of nodes and $V_i\alp(t)\in [0,1]$ is the number of cars at node $i$ and time $t$ averaged over random realisations.
+The instantaneous number of cars of category $\alpha$, $\alpha$-cars, passing by each node \AN{per minute} is then represented by a vector $\ul{I}\alp(t)$ of size $N_{\mathrm{nodes}}$, where $N_{\mathrm{nodes}}$ is the number of nodes and $I_i\alp(t)$ is the number of cars \AN{passing by} node $i$ \AN{per minute} and time $t$ averaged over random realisations.
 The drivers' turn choices at the nodes define a transition matrix $\uul{T}\alp$ such that $T_{ij}\alp\in[0,1]$ is the probability that an $\alpha$-car chooses to move from node $i$ to node $j$ along an edge of the graph in one arbitrary time step, \emph{if} it does not park in the meantime.
-In this graph theoretical approach, $\alpha$-cars initially injected at nodes $j$ (hence, $V_j\alp(t=0)>0$) will be located at positions represented by $\ul{V}\alp(t=1)= \ul{V}\alp(0) \cdot \uul{T}\alp$ at the next time step and at
+In this graph theoretical approach, $\alpha$-cars initially injected at nodes $j$ (hence, $I_j\alp(t=0)>0$) will be \AN{found at} $\ul{I}\alp(t=1)= \ul{I}\alp(0) \cdot \uul{T}\alp$ at the next time step and at

 after $K$ steps, \emph{if they do not park in the mean-time}.
 However, at each spot $i$, cars may actually have parked, with a probability $\tilde{p}\alp_i$ given by $\tilde{p}\alp_i=p_i\alp\,\hat{n}_i$, where $\hat{n}_i=1-n_i$ is zero (one) if the spot is vacant (occupied).
-Taking this possibility to park into account, the transition matrix $\uul{T}\alp$ should be replaced by $M\alp_{ij}= (1-p_i\alp\,\hat{n}_i)\cdot T_{ij}\alp$ and the spatial distribution of cars at $t=K$ is actually
+Taking this possibility to park into account, the transition matrix $\uul{T}\alp$ should be replaced by $M\alp_{ij}= (1-\tilde{p}\alp_i)\cdot T_{ij}\alp$ and the spatial distribution of cars at $t=K$ is actually